aseldawy/CS167/Labs/Lab7/CS167-Lab7.md

 df.printSchema()
 ```

 Do you notice how large the schema of this data is?
-Take some time to explore this schema, and think about its nesting levels,
+Take some time to explore this schema, and think about its nesting levels.

 ***Q1: What is the nesting level of this column `root.entities.hashtags.element.text`?***
 Note: You may consider `root` to be at nesting level 0, and `element` represents an element in an array and doesn't add to the nesting levels.